-The shared appreciation rights receivable and mortgage portfolio as a whole (financial assets at FVTPL), and shared appreciation rights payable (financial liabilities at FVTPL) are measured at fair value.
-The fair value has been calculated by discounting expected cash flows at an appropriate market rate, together with a dilapidations rate based on previous experience of redemptions.
-For this reason, in accordance with IFRS 7 Financial Instruments: Disclosures ("IFRS 7"), the fair value measurement is considered to be level 3 in the fair value hierarchy.
+The shared appreciation rights receivable and mortgage portfolio as a whole (financial assets at FVTPL), plus the shared appreciation rights payable and loan notes as a whole (financial liabilities at FVTPL), are both measured at fair value.
+The fair value has been calculated by discounting expected cash flows at an appropriate market rate for a regular standard variable mortgage product.
+In addition, the fair value includes an estimate of future HPI growth using the Group's own economic growth assumptions, together with an estimated dilapidation rate which has been determined based upon actual impact to date from previous redemption activity.
+The fair value calculation also factors in mortality rates which are used by the Group's insurance division and sourced from industry wide metrics.
+For this reason, in accordance with IFRS 7 Financial Instruments: Disclosures ("IFRS 7"), the fair value measurement is considered to be Level 3 in the fair value hierarchy.